choir94/Cyberfly/README.md

 ## Conclusion

 By following these steps, you’ve successfully set up a node on the Cyberfly Incentivized Testnet, claimed testnet tokens, and staked them on your node.
 Not only are you contributing to the development of a decentralized IoT ecosystem, but you’re also positioning yourself to earn future rewards when Cyberfly launches on the mainnet.

-## Stay Connected

-Follow Cyberfly on Twitter for the latest updates: [https://x.com/cyberfly_io/](https://x.com/cyberfly_io/)

 ---